gospeldesk/www.gospeldesk.org/_posts/0000-01-01-towards-a-synaxis-of-the-gospels.md

 </div>
 <div class="clear"></div>

-God the Father is shown at upper right, hand outstretched in blessing.
+**God the Father** is shown at upper right, hand outstretched in blessing.
 Maybe in iconography that is supposed to be Christ's hand?
 I don't know.
 It appears in the icon of the [Sinful Woman Forgiven by Christ](/the-twelve-faithful-servants/the-sinful-woman/).
-In including it in my drawing, I had in mind the Voice from Heaven at Christ's Baptism, His Transfiguration, and the Coming of the Hour.
-Christ Himself is of course the center of the composition, with the Holy Spirit in the form of a dove descending from heaven as at the Baptism.
+In including it in my drawing, I had in mind the Voice from Heaven at Christ's Baptism, His Transfiguration, and the Coming of the Hour. **God the Son** is the center of the composition, with **God the Holy Spirit** in the form of a dove descending from heaven as at the Baptism.

+You'll notice I did not attempt eyes on any of the figures.
+This is a sketch, not an icon.

 ### Angels